return42/sphkerneldoc/linux_src_doc/include/media/media-device_h.rst

 Description
 -----------

 Drivers may register a callback to take action when new entities get registered with the media device.
+This handler is intended for creating links between existing entities and should not create entities and register them.

 .. _`media_device_ops`: